“Alexa, play some music” isn’t the only time Amazon is listening to you.

 Here are a few easy things you can do today to start you on the path to reasserting the privacy in your own home:

 - Think hard about whether a voice-enabled device is right for you.
 That includes products from Amazon, Google, Apple, Microsoft, and others.
-Honestly, I don’t care if you choose to one or not.
+Honestly, I don’t care if you choose one or not.
 Just don’t think it’s not listening to you pee.
 It is.

 - If you do choose to use a voice-enabled device in your home, understand that your home conversations are no longer private.
-Consider that every statement you make inside the comfort of your home could have the potential to end up in the hands of advertisers, your government, the police, or on Google.
+Consider that every statement you make inside the comfort of your home could have the potential to end up in the hands of advertisers, your government, the police, or Google.

 - Search out and read privacy statements before you purchase a voice-enabled device.
 I’m not saying, “don’t buy it,” I am simply saying, “know what you’re buying.”